| Overgrown Property Towards

 where this is not the case, Council proceeds to take legal

+action against the owners.
+Receiving a statutory notice.
 If you receive a statutory notice requiring

 you to clear your land of all overgrown plants, weeds and